 Lack of space can adversely affect the development of your business.
 Big Box Buildings provide temporary, semi and permanent buildings as a lower cost, lower risk, swifter build realistic option…

-Whilst available with just a cladded steel exterior, sandwich panels perform much better and allow proper sealing, insulation and many options for fire resilience.
+Whilst available with just a cladded steel exterior, sandwich panels perform much better and allow proper sealing, insulation and many options for fire resilience and acoustic muffling etc.

-Steel roofs are far more resilient and sturdy than the PVC versions used in temporary buildings, guaranteeing the contents stay completely dry, better maintaining the temperature and strong enough to support fixtures.
-An all-sandwich panel exterior (including the roof) is the only choice if you want to reliably prevent condensation and be fully insulated (a building with a PVC roof has gaps between the PVC and the metal frame/walls, besides the PVC being so much thinner), reducing running costs and allowing economical chilled storage, temperature regulated, climate controlled or high care environments.
+Steel roofs don't need replacing like the PVC versions used in temporary buildings, offering a considerably longer life expectancy (and lower maintenance) and guaranteeing the contents stay completely dry, better maintaining the temperature and strong enough to support fixtures.
+An all-sandwich panel (SIP) exterior, including the roof, is the only choice if you want to reliably prevent condensation and be fully insulated, reducing running costs and allowing economical chilled storage, temperature regulated, climate controlled or high care environments.

-Whereas temporary buildings can be standard, 'off the shelf' quick projects, steel frame buildings are specifically designed (with structural engineering calculations provided for each building) according to sizes, requirements and their location, so bespoke sizes and even shapes are no problem.
-Not all yards best suit a standard sized rectangle, so if you really need a triangle, rhombus or entirely customised design, we can probably help.
+Whereas temporary buildings can be standard, 'off the shelf' quick projects, steel frame buildings are specifically designed (with structural engineering calculations provided for each building) according to sizes, requirements and their location, so entirely bespoke sizes and even shapes are no problem.
+A standard sized rectangle doesn't suit all yards after all, so if you really need a triangle, rhombus or customised design, we can probably help.
 If in doubt, please ask!

 Steel sandwich panel exterior buildings can come with a “no leak guarantee” unlike their temporary building counterparts, which are weatherproof but due to having PVC roofs (and just sitting on an existing hard surface), can’t be guaranteed waterproof.